Degrees and Appointments

 Defect-Driven Interfacial Electronic Structure at an Organic / Inorganic Semiconductor Heterojunction, P.D.
 Winget, L.K.
 Schirra, D. Cornil, H. Li, V. Coropceanu, P.F.
 Ndione, A.K.
 Sigdel, D.S.
 Ginley, J.J.
 Berry, J. Shim, H. Kim, B. Kippelen, J.-L. Bredas and O.L.A.
 Monti, Adv.
 Materials 26, 4711-4716 (2014)

 Spin-dependent trapping of electrons at spinterfaces, S. Steil, N. Grossmann, M. Laux, A. Ruffing, D. Steil, M. Wiesenmayer, S. Mathias, O.L.A.
-Monti, M. Cinchetti, M. Aeschlimann, Nature Physics 9, 242-247 (2013)2D materials transition metal dichalcogenides organic semiconductors interfaces ultrafast spectroscopy
+Monti, M. Cinchetti, M. Aeschlimann, Nature Physics 9, 242-247 (2013)2D materials; quantum materials; transition metal dichalcogenides; organic semiconductors; interfaces; ultrafast spectroscopy